How do you measure the performance of your web pages in Google Analytics?

 Page Value is how you measure the monetary performance of your web pages in Google Analytics.

 And, in this post, we are going to do a full tutorial on Page Value.
 I'll also show you why you should focus on Page Value, and stop looking at bounce rate!

 So, if you want to get better at measuring the dollar value of your website content, then follow along with this video and post.

 Why can't I see the conversion rate for my pages?

 If you look at your Site Content reports in Google Analytics, you'll see all sorts of metrics.
 You can look at pageviews, bounce rate, exits %, etc.

-But, (except in the landing page report) you can’t see conversion rate.
+But, (with the exception of the landing page report) you can't see conversion rate.
 That’s weird, right?
 All this emphasis on content, but no conversion rate!

 The reason you can't see conversions in your All Pages report has to do with the scope of the metrics.

 Conversions are a session related metric, not a pageview related metric.